sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 If you select a service you can find under the tab **Pricing** information about

 - the available commercial models for each service
-- Service Plans for the commercial model and if e.g. free tier services plans are available or not
+- Service Plans for the commercial model and if e.g. free tier service plans are available or not
-- Regions (data centers locations) and provider where you can provision them and
+- Regions (data center locations) and providers where you can provision them and
 - the Metric how the consumption of the service is measured